In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 It would be easy to see that eating too many ‘net acidic’ or ‘net alkaline’ would end up making your body unbalanced.
 Either too acidic or too alkaline.

-In fact, our modern diet, high in grains, dairy and meat is highly acidic.
+In fact, our modern diet, high in grains, dairy, and meat is highly acidic.
 Therefore most people are ‘net acidic.’
-Unfortunately when the body is too acidic, very strange things start happening as the body desperately tries to keep itself balanced.
+Unfortunately when the body is too acidic, it’s possible for hormone fluctuations and nutrient/mineral imbalances to occur (24).

-Alkaline balance is particularly important for pattern hair loss since one study showed that the enzyme type2 5-alpha reductase is inhibited in the scalp when the conditions are more alkaline.
+Alkaline balance is particularly important for pattern hair loss since one study showed that the enzyme type 2 5-alpha reductase is inhibited in the scalp when the conditions are more alkaline (25).

-This enzyme converts testosterone to DHT which is the hormone that is believed to be responsible for male pattern baldness.
+This enzyme converts testosterone to DHT which is the hormone that is believed to be responsible for male pattern baldness (26).

-So, eating foods that make your body more alkalised encourages healthy hair growth in a number of different ways.
+So, eating foods that make your body more alkalized encourages healthy hair growth in a number of different ways.

-Vegetable juices are highly alkalising for the body because, essentially, only the alkaline nutrients and minerals are extracted, and the fibre is left behind.
+Vegetable juices are highly alkalizing for the body because, essentially, only the alkaline nutrients and minerals are extracted, and the fiber is left behind.

 Some of the most alkaline foods that you can throw in your juicer are: